What help can I get with a problem at work

 There might be differences in the help local Citizens Advice Bureaux can give you.
 Some may be able to give you advice, and others may be able to offer you representation.
 Your local Citizens Advice Bureau will be able to tell you what help it can offer you and redirect you to the best place to assist you if it cannot help.

 In some cases the CAB may be able to organise specialist legal help for you to be represented if no other help is available - where to get advice.

 A Law Centre may be able to offer you free, independent legal advice and representation.
 They focus on providing legal advice to people who find it difficult to get advice or who are experiencing discrimination.
-You can find more information on the Scottish Association of Law Centres website at www.govanlc.com/salc.htm.
+You can find more information about law centres in Scotland in the advice agencies section of the mygov.scot website.

 There may be independent or not-for-profit advice agencies in your area that can help with your employment problem.
 You can look in your phone book or you can contact the Scottish Council for Voluntary Organisations who can provide information about charitable advice agencies.
 You can find more information about the Scottish Council for Voluntary Organisations at www.scvo.org.uk.